-Not recommended under 15 (Disturbing themes and lack of interest for younger children)
+Not suitable under 13; parental guidance to 14 (disturbing themes, lack of interest for younger children)

 This topic contains:

 |Children under 13||Not suitable due to disturbing themes and lack of interest for younger children.|

 |Children aged 13-14||Parental guidance recommended due to disturbing themes.|

 |Children aged 15 and over||Ok for this age group.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.